phetsims/phet-info/checklists/core-description-review-checklist.md

 ### **Capitalization for Core Description**

 - [ ] accessibleName: Title case, no punctuation.
-Example: “Concentration Probe”
+Example: “Concentration Probe".
+Mentioned exceptions above.
 - [ ] accessibleHelpText: Sentence case, with punctuation.
-Example: “Move probe.”
+Example: “Move spheres, closer or further from each other.”
-- [ ] accessibleObjectResponse: Phrase fragments, no sentence casing, no period at end.
-Example: “2 kilometers from mass 1”
+- [ ] accessibleObjectResponse: generally, phrase fragments, requiring no sentence casing, and no period at end.
+Example: "4 billion kilograms"
-- [ ] accessibleContextResponse: Full phrases, sentence casing, with punctuation.
+- [ ] accessibleContextResponse: full phrases, sentence casing, with punctuation.
 Example: “Current parabola saved to grid.”
-- [ ] accessibleParagraph: a paragraph of full sentences, with sentence case and punctuation
+- [ ] accessibleParagraph: contains full sentences, with sentence case and punctuation
-- [ ] accessibleListNode: Strive for consistency (stick with natural and either all phrases or all sentences with all the same punctuation)
+- [ ] accessibleListNode: Strive for consistency (stick with what sounds natural and either all phrases or all sentences with all the same punctuation)

 ### **Component-Specific Criteria (recent areas of concern/confusion)**